Adaptive dynamic programming for nonaffine nonlinear optimal control problem with state constraints: Mathematical preliminaries

-The proposed algorithm for DT optimal learning problems used in this paper is motivated by GPI techniques \cite{sutton2018reinforcement}.
-GPI is an iteration method widely used in model-based or model-free ADP (or RL) problems to find the approximate solution of BOE.
-GPI usually employs actor-critic (AC) architecture to approximate both the policy and value function.
-In our work, both the value function and policy are approximated by deep NNs, called respectively the value network (or critic network) $V(x; w)$ and the policy network (or actor network) $\pi(x; \theta)$, where $w$ and $\theta$ are network parameters.
-These two networks directly build a map from the raw system states to the approximated value function and control respectively; in this case, no hand-crafted basis function is needed.
+The proposed algorithm for DT optimal control problems used in this paper is motivated by generalized policy iteration (GPI) techniques \cite{sutton2018reinforcement}.
+GPI is an iterative method widely used in adaptive dynamic programming (ADP) and reinforcement learning (RL) algorithms to find the approximate solution of DT HJB.
+The ADP algorithms building on GPI usually employ actor-critic architecture to approximate both the value function and policy.
+In this study, both the value function and policy are approximated by multi-layer NNs, called value network (or critic network) $V(x; \omega)$ and policy network (or actor network) $\pi(x; \theta)$, where $\omega \in\mathbb{R}^p$ and $\theta\in\mathbb{R}^s$ are network parameters.
+These two networks directly build the map from the raw system states to the approximated value function and control inputs, respectively.
+In this case, no hand-crafted features or basis functions are needed.

-GPI involves two interacting processes: 1) policy evaluation, which drives the estimated value function towards the true value function for current policy based on Eq. (\ref{eq.bellman}), and 2) policy improvement, which improves the policy with respect to current estimated value function based on Eq. (\ref{eq.optimalpolicy}).
+GPI involves two interacting processes: 1) policy evaluation, which drives the estimated value function towards the true value function for current policy based on \eqref{eq.bellman}, and 2) policy improvement, which improves the policy with respect to current estimated value function based on \eqref{eq.optimalpolicy}.